InterCooperative-Network/ICN/docs/development/plans/ci_cd-pipeline.md

 - **Automated Rollbacks**: Implement automated rollbacks in case of deployment failures using Kubernetes' built-in rollback mechanisms.
 - **Horizontal Pod Autoscaler (HPA)**: Use Kubernetes' Horizontal Pod Autoscaler (HPA) to automatically scale the application based on resource usage.

+## 8. CI/CD Pipeline Steps

+### 8.1 CI/CD Pipeline Configuration
+To ensure the CI/CD pipeline is correctly configured, follow these steps:

+- **Verify Workflow Configuration**: Check the workflow configuration file, such as `.github/workflows/ci.yml`, to ensure it includes all necessary steps for building, testing, and deploying the project.
+- **Ensure Proper Caching**: Verify that caching mechanisms are in place for dependencies and build artifacts to speed up the CI/CD process.
+For example, the `ci.yml` file includes caching for Cargo, Docker layers, frontend dependencies, and test results.
+- **Run Tests**: Ensure that unit tests, integration tests, and any other relevant tests are executed as part of the CI/CD pipeline.
+In the `ci.yml` file, unit tests and integration tests are run using `cargo test`.
+- **Check Environment Setup**: Confirm that the necessary environment variables and secrets are configured correctly in the CI/CD pipeline.
+This includes database URLs, API keys, and other sensitive information.
+- **Monitor Test Coverage**: Integrate tools like Codecov to monitor test coverage and ensure that all critical paths are adequately tested.
+This can be integrated into the CI/CD pipeline.
+- **Review Docker Configurations**: Verify that Dockerfiles and Docker Compose configurations are set up correctly for building and deploying the project.
+For example, `docker/backend.Dockerfile` and `docker/docker-compose.yml` should be reviewed.
+- **Automate Deployment**: Ensure that the deployment process is automated and includes steps for deploying to staging and production environments.
+This can be done using Kubernetes and Helm charts.
+- **Monitor Pipeline Performance**: Regularly review the performance of the CI/CD pipeline to identify and address any bottlenecks or issues.
+This includes monitoring build times, test execution times, and deployment durations.

 ## Appendix

 ### A. Troubleshooting